Enya: 1989–1998: Shepherd Moons, The Memory of Trees and Paint the Sky with Stars

 After travelling worldwide to promote Shepherd Moons, Enya started to write and record her fourth album, The Memory of Trees.
-By this time, the Ryans had moved to the southern Dublin suburb of Killiney, and a new Aigle Studio had been built alongside their home, with new recording facilities which eliminated the need to go to London to finish recording for the album.
-The new album was released in November 1995 and peaked at number 5 in the UK and number 9 in the US, where it sold over 3 million copies.
+By this time, the Ryans had moved to the southern Dublin suburb of Killiney, and a new Aigle Studio had been built alongside their home, with new recording facilities which eliminated the need to go to London to finish mixing the album.
+The new album was released in November 1995 and peaked at number 5 in the UK and number 9 in the US, where it sold more than three million copies.
 Its lead single, "Anywhere Is", reached number 7 in the UK.
 The second, "On My Way Home", reached number 26 in the UK.
 In late 1994, Enya put out an extended play of Christmas music titled The Christmas EP.
-Enya was offered the opportunity to compose the film score for Titanic but declined as it would be a collaboration, rather than solely her composition and singing.
-A recording of her singing "Oíche Chiúin", an Irish-language version of "Silent Night", appeared on the charity album A Very Special Christmas 3, released in benefit of the Special Olympics in October 1997.
+Enya was offered the opportunity to compose the film score for Titanic but declined as it would be a collaboration, rather than her composing and singing.
+Enya's initial recording of "Oíche Chiúin", an Irish-language version of "Silent Night", appeared on the charity album A Very Special Christmas 3, released in benefit of the Special Olympics in October 1997.

-In early 1997, Enya began to select tracks for her first compilation album, 'trying to select the obvious ones, the hits, and others.'
+In early 1997, Enya began to select tracks for her first compilation album, "trying to select the obvious ones, the hits, and others."
 She chose to work on the collection following the promotional tour for The Memory of Trees as she felt it was the right time in her career, and that her contract with WEA required her to release a "best of" album.
-The set, named Paint the Sky with Stars: The Best of Enya, features two new tracks, "Paint the Sky with Stars" and "Only If...".
-Released in November 1997, the album was a worldwide commercial success, reaching number 4 in the UK and number 30 in the US, where it went on to sell over 4 million copies.
+The set, named Paint the Sky with Stars: The Best of Enya, featured two new tracks, "Paint the Sky with Stars" and "Only If...".
+Released in November 1997, the album was a worldwide commercial success, reaching number 4 in the UK and number 30 in the US, going on to sell more than four million copies.
 "Only If..." was released as a single in 1997.
-Enya described the album as 'like a musical diary... each melody has a little story and I live through that whole story from the beginning... your mind goes back to that day and what you were thinking.'
+Enya described the album as "like a musical diary... each melody has a little story and I live through that whole story from the beginning... your mind goes back to that day and what you were thinking."